 The configuration of the memory is very flexible.
 Either 256KB or 1MB SIMM modules are acceptable.
 There are several combinations of DRAM types you may consider.
-So, a basic system can be equipped with fewer memory and the system can be upgraded by installing the extended memory.
-The different configurations of memory is illustrated at the next page.
+So, a basic system can be equipped with fewer memory and later more memory can be installed when upgrading the system.
+The different configurations of memory is illustrated on next page.